Gornji Vakuf-Uskoplje: Bosnian War

-Gornji Vakuf-Uskoplje was made infamous as one of the first towns to suffer from the Croat–Bosniak War (1992–94) during the Bosnian War (1992–95) - as a critical node - was vital for UNPROFOR to hold to enable UNHCR supplies to move into the country.
-It was held by B Company, of Group 1 CHESHIRE from the British Army, which was under command of UNPROFOR.
+Gornji Vakuf-Uskoplje was made infamous as one of the first towns to suffer from the Croat–Bosniak War (1992–94) during the Bosnian War (1992–95).
+As a critical node, it was vital for UNPROFOR to hold the line to enable UNHCR supplies to move into the country.
+It was held by the B Company of Group 1 CHESHIRE from the British Army, which was under command of UNPROFOR.
 In the early months of 1993, the company lost Lance corporal Wayne Edwards, who was shot by an unknown sniper as they were crossing a bridge in armored personnel carriers.
 The gunman is still unknown to this day.

 Prior to the war, Gornji Vakuf had a population of about 10,000 Croats and 14,000 Bosniaks.
 On 11 January 1993, the first clashes between the Croatian Defence Council (HVO) and the Army of the Republic of Bosnia and Herzegovina (ARBiH) took place.
-There are conflicting reports as to how the fighting started and what caused it; a bomb placed in a Muslim owned hotel used as a headquarters by ARBiH or an all-out attack by ARBiH forces on HVO positions.
+There are conflicting reports as to how the fighting started and what caused it; either a bomb placed in a Muslim owned hotel used as a headquarters by the ARBiH or an all-out attack by ARBiH forces on HVO positions.
 The HVO had around 300 forces in the town and 2,000 in the surrounding area, while the ARBiH deployed several brigades of its 3rd Corps which was operating within the area.
-A front line was established through the center of town.
+A front line was established through the center of the town.
 HVO artillery fired from several positions on the hills to the southeast of ARBiH forces in Gornji Vakuf after their demands for surrender were rejected until a ceasefire was arranged.

 On 1 August 1993, the ARBiH launched an offensive on the HVO in Gornji Vakuf, and won control over most of the town by the following day.
 The HVO retained control over a Croat neighborhood in the southwest and the ARBiH, lacking necessary reinforcements, could not continue its offensive.
 The name of the Croat-held part was later changed to Uskoplje.
 The HVO attempted a counterattack from its positions to the southwest of the town on the 5 of August, however infantry and mortar units in the ARBiH were able to repel the attack.
 Another attack by the HVO started in September, reinforced with tanks and heavy artillery, but it was also unsuccessful.
-The Washington peace agreement signed by both warring parties in 1994, which subsequently put an end to military operations for either side to take control of the city, and a year later would come the end of the war.
+The Washington Peace Agreement, signed by both warring parties in 1994, subsequently put an end to military operations for either side to take control of the city, and a year later the Bosnian War came to an end.

-Contemporary
+Aftermath

-As the Dayton Agreement was signed in 1995, the post-war city suffered much damage, but was able to financially restabilize itself utilizing the tourism sector over the years.
+As the Dayton Agreement was signed in 1995, the post-war town suffered much damage, but was able to financially restabilize itself by utilizing the tourism sector over the years.